pyconau/2019.pycon-au.org/_pages/attend/ticket-tiers.md

 <a name="contributor"></a>
 #### Contributor ✨

 The Contributor ticket is designed for those who wish to attend PyCon AU 2019 as a Professional delegate, as well as supporting the conference by contributing financially.
-Contributors also get their logo on digital advertising for the conference.
-For more information, please [see our Sponsorship Prospectus](https://2019.pycon-au.org/prospectus.pdf).
+Contributors also have the option to get their logo on digital advertising for the conference.

 #### Professional